FanX uses blockchain technology to reward livestreamers

 “The objective of FanX Foundation is to create an ecosystem empowering global fan communities by rewarding social interactions and facilitating deeper engagement,” Shen said.
 “FanX Foundation is non-profit seeking but will maintain the healthy development and proliferation of the ecosystem through crypto-economic tools.
 FanX International, the technology provider, will charge a minimal listing and exchange fee, which ensures the daily operation and maintenance of the FanX ecosystem.”

-So what’s next for FanX?
+So what’s next for the company?

 “FanX aims to tokenize all forms of digital communal engagement to unlock its immense values and redistribute such values back to the communities on a global scale,” Shen said.
 “It will start with social media and livestreaming and selectively expand coverage to other industry verticals, such as esports, sports, online education, and celebrity fan management, benefiting billions of people from all walks of life.
 With FanX, everyone’s social value will be based on their contributions in their communities, transparent and fair.”

-As the platform is based on blockchain technology, it could be seen — like many others — as a vaporware solution.
+As the platform is based on blockchain technology, some might wonder if it is just another vaporware solution.
 But Shen is quick to explain that FanX is real and working.

-“The vision is not a pipe dream, but rather spawned from the FanX team’s belief and thorough understanding in blockchain ideology and capability, coupled with real-world adaptation experiences gain through creating unicorns,” Shen said.
+“The vision is not a pipe dream, but rather spawned from the FanX team’s belief and thorough understanding in blockchain ideology and capability, coupled with real-world adaptation experiences gained through creating unicorns,” Shen said.
 “In execution, the FanX team has built the technological backbone capable of covering 29 livestreaming platforms, 30 million broadcasting rooms, 300 million users, and 1 million broadcasters.
 Building on top of this, the FanX team has designed crypto economic tools and decentralized applications that will ensure the smooth adoption and transition of people into the new economy.”